A few key lessons learned

 Feel free to keep this list on hand if you ever have the opportunity to spend some time with the PaperCut team – In summary, remember to brush up on your coding jokes, check your pride at the front door but remember to bring your bike shorts!!

-This entry was posted in General, Interviews.
+This entry was posted in General, Interviews and tagged culture, people.
 Bookmark the permalink.